Coast Guard Academy celebrates commencement for class of 2024

 The class also maintained five international students as part of this class, from countries including Guyana, Honduras, the Philippines, Jordan and the Dominican Republic.

-“Even better than being close to home was having an older brother here,” Wismer said.
+“Even better than being close to home was having an older brother here,” Wismar said.

 His older brother graduated from the academy a few years ago and had a chance to tell Kai how proud he was when the ceremony concluded.

-“Certainly, Coast Guard is fantastic,” Aric Wismer said when asked if he was proud of what his son accomplished.
+“Certainly, Coast Guard is fantastic,” Aric Wismar said when asked if he was proud of what his son accomplished.

 Aric was at a loss for words to describe how he was feeling, now having two sons that have gone through the Coast Guard Academy.

-Now, Wismer will head to Newport, Rhode Island, but not before taking a chance to think about the four years that got him to this point.
+Now, Wismar will head to Newport, Rhode Island, but not before taking a chance to think about the four years that got him to this point.

 “There is so much to reflect on,” he said.